Updated on 4 February 2023

 In parallel with the arduous negotiations over the 2015 Introduction, difficulties were arising in connection with the monthly assessments.
 Whereas before, Council presidencies routinely published such assessments, in 2015, three were not submitted.
 Thereafter, only three were published for 2016 and five for 2017.
 Moreover, a number of these assessments were published too late to be of use in drafting the Annual Report Introduction.

-Beginning in 2018, there was a slow gain in the number of Council members issuing their monthly presidency assessments, with seven out of 12 presidencies doing so in 2018, nine in 2019, and ten in 2020, and nine in 2021.
+Beginning in 2018, there was a slow gain in the number of Council members issuing their monthly presidency assessments, with seven out of 12 presidencies doing so in 2018, nine in 2019, ten in 2020, and nine in 2021.
 However, problems emerged again in 2022.
 As the year nears its close, only one assessment has been published.

 The following factors explain why the practice of submitting presidency assessments has been uneven:

 First, the assessments have become politically more difficult to undertake.
 As noted by the representative of New Zealand at the 2015 adoption meeting, the Annual Report is a document of the Council and therefore requires consensus.
 On the contrary, the monthly assessments are not Council documents, but rather are submitted by each representative in their national capacity and therefore technically do not require consensus.
 This was made clear when the assessments were initially to be published as part of the Annual Report.
 The relevant presidential note S/1997/451 included a disclaimer to be carried by the report stating: